 Simultaneously amused and impressed by Jiro's resolve, Durant set his cup down and then picked up his manifest.
 He stood up, and in a voice of understanding said, "Come on, then.
 Let's see what we can find to fit you."

-Samantha snuggled up to her pillow, trying to find a comfortable spot on a floor pallet made of several folded blankets.
-She was used to a padded cushion, and although the carpet had its own padding, neither it nor her pallet was as comfy as the mattress of her bed.
+Samantha snuggled up to her pillow, trying to find a comfortable spot on a floor pallet made of folded blankets.
+She was used to a padded cushion, and although the flooring had its own padding, neither it nor her pallet was as comfy as the mattress of her bed.

 The corridor lights had been dimmed lower than usual to allow the gathered crew the opportunity for a normal "night shift" for sleeping.
-As Ivy had envisioned earlier, once the ship's mechanics had completed the improvised radiator and turned on the flow of trilinax, the crew deck began to heat up.
+As Ivy had envisioned earlier, once the ship's mechanics had completed the improvised radiator and turned on the flow of trilinax, the hallway of the crew deck began to heat up within hours.
 Once operational, Jasper had announced that it could take several days before all the cabins on the deck might warm up sufficiently for short sleeves, so for nighttime rest, the crew would sleep on pallets on the floor of the corridor.